rteet702/rteet702/README.md

 as coding in general.

 My interest for coding first started back in 2008, when I discovered a game called Roblox.
-Essentially, Roblox is somewhat of a game engine, (more so now than it was back then), that primarily h ad you develop with Lua.
+Essentially, Roblox is somewhat of a game engine, (more so now than it was back then), that primarily had you develop with Lua.
-Since then, I've spent a lot of time toying around with other languages like C#, Python, C++, C, and HTML, and I finally decided it's time for me to commit to the bit and begin my journey down this career path.
+Since then, I've spent a lot of time toying around with other languages like C#, Python, C++, C, and HTML.
+Now, I've finally decided it's time for me to commit to the bit and begin my journey down this career path.

 ## My goals:
 Currently, I'm a student going through the Part Time Accelerated 3 Full Stack course provided by Coding Dojo!
 I'm hoping with the time I spend in the course, I'll be able to achieve these goals.